-this type of attack has to accomplish two things: the correct parameters for a system call must be placed in the argument registers and a system call must be made.
-To launch a shell, our example attack makes a system call to execve.
-When the system call is made, registers ecx and edx must point to a null word, 0x0000000, and ebx must point to the string "/bin/sh".
+TABLE 1 Gadgets used in example attack.

+and ebx must point to the string "/bin/sh".
 Both null words and the string "/bin/sh" can be found in memory; we can place their addresses onto the stack and let the JOP attack pop them into the appropriate registers.
 The remaining step in the attack is to initialize the value of the eax register.

 When the system call is made, eax must contain 0×0000000 b, indicating a call to execve.
 However, a JOP attack typically depends on exploiting a buffer overflow; these attacks typically rely on a buffer overflow which is exploited by the attacker to place data on the stack.
-The buffer is typically a string buffer, so a 0x00 byte causes the system to terminate reading the string; the attacker cannot use null values in the initial overflow.
-If the attack needs any null values, such as those in the word 0×000000 b, the attack must generate them itself.
+The buffer is typically a string buffer, so a 0×00 byte causes the system to terminate reading the string; the attacker cannot use null values in the initial overflow.
+If the attack needs any null values, such as those in the word 0×0000000 b, the attack must generate them itself.

 We make use of a null-writer gadget to create null values on the stack that will eventually be popped into eax.
-Our null-writer is constructed with an add instruction, adding the byte held in b1 to the byte on the stack pointed to by esi+edi4-0xD.
-If we place bytes holding 0xff on the stack as part of the initial overflow attack and ensure that b1 contains 0x01, we can add 0x01 to 0xff on the stack, overflowing to a 0x00.
-Using this method, our attack creates the word 0x000000b on the stack where it can be popped into eax as the final step before the system call gadget is used.
+Our null-writer is constructed with an add instruction, adding the byte held in bl to the byte on the stack pointed to by esi+edi4-0xD.
+If we place bytes holding 0xff on the stack as part of the initial overflow attack and ensure that bl contains 0x01, we can add 0x01 to 0xff on the stack, overflowing to a 0x000.
+Using this method, our attack creates the word 0x0000000b on the stack where it can be popped into eax as the final step before the system call gadget is used.